ANSSI-FR/rust-guide/src/en/02_devenv.md

 ## Using an internal registry

 The default Rust registry is [crates.io](https://crates.io).
-However, it is now possible to set up an internal registry for your organisation.
+However, it is now possible to set up an internal registry for an organisation.

 This allows you to limit the libraries and versions available within an organisation.